The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 Interestingly, Prince Charles is both godfather and step-dad to Camilla's eldest son Tom Parker Bowles.
 The Prince of Wales was given the honour shortly after his birth in 1974.

 Camilla's nickname seems to have been adopted by the Cambridge children too.
-Prince George (opens in new tab), Princess Charlotte (opens in new tab) and Prince Louis also reportedly use Gaga as their special nickname for Camilla (opens in new tab).
-The three are also thought to have adopted Camilla's special eating habit of collecting and eating peas fresh from the garden.
+Prince George, Princess Charlotte and Prince Louis also reportedly use Gaga as their special nickname for Camilla.